ForbesLindesay/run-browser/README.md

       -b --phantom       Use the phantom headless browser to run tests and then exit with the correct status code (if tests output TAP)
       -r --report        Generate coverage Istanbul report.
 Repeat for each type of coverage report desired. (default: text only)
-      -t --timeout       Global timeout in milliseconds for tests to finish. (default: Infinity)
+      -t --timeout       Global timeout in milliseconds for tests to finish. (default: Infinity) -m --mock          Include given JS file and use for handling requests to /mock*

     Example:
       run-browser test-file.js --port 3030 --report text --report html --report=cobertura